Marriage Certificate Translation Dubai — MOJ License #701

 The attestation process varies significantly based on where your marriage certificate was issued and whether that country participates in the Hague Apostille Convention.

-Hague Convention Countries (Simplified Process)
+Hague Convention Countries (Apostille-Based Origin Step)

 Non-Hague Countries (Full Attestation Required)